Mohamedhussein1338/-Subscription-and-Business-Process-in-Odoo/README.md

-# odoo-tasks
-1-In case of monthly subscription, customer should got an Email  before 7 days(date of next invoice) to renew or cancel the subscription.

-2 - when create a lead in crm.lead , i want to create a project.

-3 - when create employee its already create a contact i want field name (active) im hr.employee and res.partner when create a employee , if the active = true , its updated it in res.partner and take attribute (readonly).
+# Subscription and Business Process in Odoo
+This repository contains customizations and enhancements for an Odoo implementation, focusing on improving subscription management, CRM processes, employee creation, payment reports, and sales order confirmations.
+The following features have been implemented:

+1-Subscription Reminder Email:

+A monthly subscription feature that sends customers an email notification 7 days before the next invoice date.
+Provides users with the option to renew or cancel their subscription conveniently.
+CRM Lead to Project Automation:

+2-Automatically creates a project in Odoo when a new lead is created in crm.lead.
+Streamlines the process of converting leads into actionable projects.
+Employee and Contact Integration:

+3-Upon creating an employee in hr.employee, a corresponding contact is automatically generated.
+Introduces an 'active' field in both hr.employee and res.partner to control the visibility and update behavior.
+If 'active' is set to true during employee creation, it updates the 'active' status in res.partner and sets the attribute as 'readonly'.
+Customized Payment PDF Report:

-4-inherit payment pdf report and add this text ( Odoo 17 ) in the center.
+4-Inherits the payment PDF report and adds a prominent "Odoo 17" text in the center.

-5-in sale.order i want if user click on confirm button , all fields become readonly.
-6- using fields_view _get method
+Enhances the visual identity of payment reports for Odoo version 17.
+Sales Order Confirmation Enhancement:

+5-Implements a feature in sale.order where clicking the 'confirm' button renders all fields as 'readonly'.
+Ensures data integrity and prevents unintentional modifications after order confirmation.